mrmorphic/hwio/README.md

  *	It is under development.
 If you're lucky, it might work.
 It should be considered Alpha.
- *	Currently it is limited to GPIO on BeagleBone and Raspberry Pi.
+ *	Currently it is limited to GPIO on Raspberry Pi, and GPIO and analog input on BeagleBone Black
  *	Only GPIO is tested.
 Negative interactions with other system functions is not tested.
  *	If you don't want to risk frying your board, you can still run the